 Click HERE to save this post for later.

 Please remember to work with your doctor on these prior to implementing.
-Circle the number(s) that you think might make most sense for you to consider and bring it for discussion to your next appointment.
+Circle the number(s) that you think might make most sense for you to consider, write them down in your journal, and bring it for discussion to your next appointment.

 Stimulate the Vagus Nerve

 Stimulating the Vagus Nerve is critical to motility and overall digestion.
 You can learn all about the Vagus Nerve and how to stimulate it HERE.

 Chew Your Food